 Initiatives developed by the Implementation Science team seek to strategically advance the field to promote the next generation of implementation studies to more rapidly improve population and public health.

 The initial Implementation Science Consortium in Cancer (ISCC) meeting, held July 2019, delved into three main categories of focus: building capacity, increasing collaboration, and supporting implementation science activities in cancer.
 The Consortium seeks to develop a new approach for the field to work together to address key challenges and identify and develop new areas of investigation towards advancing the implementation science agenda in cancer control.

-These collaborative research centers, supported through the Cancer Moonshot℠, are designed to improve cancer control through creation of “laboratories” to study implementation efforts in clinical and community settings, developing of novel IS methods and measures, execution of innovative pilot projects, enhanced data resources, and dissemination of results with the cancer research community.
-The ultimate goal of the network is to reduce the burden of cancer by enhancing the design and delivery of implementation strategies for evidence-based cancer control.
+These collaborative research centers, supported through the Cancer MoonshotSM, are designed to improve cancer control through creation of “laboratories” that study implementation efforts in clinical and community settings, develop novel IS methods and measures, execute innovative pilot projects, enhance data resources, and disseminate results among the cancer research community.
+The goal of the network is to reduce the burden of cancer by enhancing the design and delivery of implementation strategies for evidence-based cancer control.
 Learn more.

-SPRINT is a program designed to foster, grow and nurture an innovation ecosystem for interventionists.
-The program is sponsored by the National Cancer Institute and run by instructors with extensive startup and teaching experience.
-The program provides real world, hands-on training on how to successfully transform cancer control innovations into market-ready products.
-The ultimate goal is to create research-tested behavioral interventions that are ready to be put into real world practice.
+Sponsored by the National Cancer Institute, the Speeding Research-tested Interventions (SPRINT) program is designed to foster, grow, and nurture an innovation ecosystem for interventionists.
+The program is run by instructors with extensive startup and teaching experience, providing real-world, hands-on training to successfully transform cancer control innovations into market-ready products.
+The goal is to create research-tested behavioral interventions that are ready to be put into real-world practice.